Passani: Education

 The village has three primary schools: one for boys and two for girls, a middle school for boys, and a high school for girls.
 The literacy rate is 80% for men and 50% for women.

 Economy

-The main professions of the people are farming, government jobs and small businesses.
-Likewise, Passani is a business hub for the surrounding areas of Adezai, Sherkera, Kandao, Hasankhel, Janakod, Bora, Pastawone, Aratbaba, Yarankhel, and Miaghadi.
+The main vocations of the population are farming, government jobs and small businesses.
+Passani is a business hub for the surrounding areas of Adezai, Sherkera, Kandao, Hasankhel, Janakod, Bora, Pastawone, Aratbaba, Yarankhel, and Miaghadi.